Towards White Box Deep Learning: Acknowledgments

+Despite the generality of the notion and the ideas given in Section~\ref{sec:further} there is a risk that the white box qualities of semantic features will be difficult to achieve for harder datasets.
+The preliminary results on CIFAR10 seem promising but also reveal the need for careful engineering of the locality function, see Section~\ref{sec:further}.

-Future work would have to involve more complex datasets and more nuanced semantic features.
-For example notice the analogy between affine semantic features and the SIFT~\cite{sift} algorithm - the learnable pose sampling may be interpreted as finding Keypoints and their Descriptors, while previous layers (Two Step and Convolutional) are essentially performing input normalization.
+Notice the analogy between affine semantic features and the SIFT~\cite{sift} algorithm - the learnable pose sampling may be interpreted as finding Keypoints and their Descriptors, while the initial 2 layers of the PoC network essentially perform input normalization.
 This might be a helpful analogy for designing more advanced semantic features that sample across varying scales, sharpness or illumination levels.

 There might be a concern that adding more layers to the network would reduce its interpretability.
-However the role of additional layers would be to widen the receptive field of the network.
-The Affine Layer defined earlier matches parts-at-locations of center-aligned objects.
-Adding additional layer would involve a sliding window approach (or Keypoint Detection similar to that in SIFT) to match center-aligned objects inside the window and integrate this with the approximate global location of the window; then the Global Affine Layer matches objects-at-locations which form a scene (a higher-level object).
-This would in fact be similar to applying Affine Layer to the "zoomed-out" version of the input.
+However, the role of additional layers would be to widen the receptive field of the network.
+The Affine Layer defined earlier matches \emph{shapes-at-locations} of center-aligned objects.
+Adding additional layer would involve a sliding window approach (or Keypoint Detection similar to that in SIFT) to match center-aligned objects inside the window and integrate this with the approximate global location of the window; then the "Global" Affine Layer would match \emph{objects-at-locations} forming a scene (a higher-level object).
+This would in fact be similar to applying Affine Layer to the "zoomed-out" input.

 The ablations in Section~\ref{sec:ablation} suggest that adversarial vulnerability of DNNs might be mostly due to the fragility of the initial layers.
-Therefore another direction forward would be to re-examine the known approaches to XAI and try to "bug fix" their encoder networks in similar fashion.
+Therefore, another direction forward would be to re-examine the known approaches to XAI and try to "bug fix" their encoder networks in similar fashion.